WithGNNs/GCN_Denoising_Block/README.md

-# GCN_based_denoising
+# GCN_based_denoising (submitted to NeurIPS 2023)
-This is the code repository for the NeurPS2023 submission paper "Harmonizing Feature Maps: A Graph Convolutional Approach for Enhancing Adversarial Robustness"
+This is the code repository for the NeurIPS 2023 submission paper "Harmonizing Feature Maps: A Graph Convolutional Approach for Enhancing Adversarial Robustness"